Tisseo/navitia-docker-compose/README.md

 docker-compose with micro containers, one for each navitia's service

 This repository is not actively maintained, and not ready for production use.
-It's currently for testing only, as far as Kisio Digital (ex hove-io) is concerned.
+It's currently for testing only, as far as Hove (ex.
+Kisio Digital, ex.
+CanalTP) is concerned.

 ## How to use
 You'll need docker and docker-compose (tested with docker v1.12.1 and docker-compose v1.8.1)